 Address718 N Rampart St, New Orleans, LA 70116-3009, USA

 Teenagers will love learning about the gory, eerie, and downright terrifying aspects of the French Quarter with a guided walking tour.
 It’s a great way to see the neighborhood and pick up a bit of history, though as you might expect, ghost tour guides seldom let the truth get in the way of a good story, so don’t take anything you hear as gospel.
 Still, these tours are a blast.
 Try the ghost and vampire tour from French Quarter Phantoms or the tour with a local performer and vampyre Lord Chaz.

 Address3494 Esplanade Ave, New Orleans, LA 70119, USA

 Active teens will enjoy paddling their way down the historic Bayou St. John waterway in mid-city.
 There are beautiful houses to see and stories to hear and lots of nature to take in.
 Not much soothes teenage angst like a day on the water, honestly.
 Kayakitiyat is a well-respected tour company that offers paddles for both beginner and advanced kayakers.

 Take a Cooking Class

 Time to expand that cooking arsenal beyond grilled cheese and microwaved nachos, kiddo!
 In a class with one of New Orleans’ most well-respected culinary personalities, your teen will enjoy adding Shrimp Creole or crawfish étouffée or bread pudding to their repertoire, plus perhaps some basic knife skills or knowledge of seasoning.
-There are lots of cooking classes in the city (hey, we live to eat!) but the New Orleans Cooking Experience and Langlois Culinary Crossroads are both particularly recommended.
+There are lots of cooking classes in the city but the Langlois Culinary Crossroads and New Orleans Cooking Experience are both particularly recommended.

 Go Bargain Hunting